- First, search for legal exemptions to see if any apply

 Additionally, sometimes, your career may be enough to get you excused.
 Lawyers, court employees, journalists, ministers, and cops are among the workers who may be less-than-ideal picks for one side or the other.

-Almost 10% of people admitted lying to try to get out of jury duty.
-While a white lie exaggerating your personal opinions or beliefs probably won’t get flagged, other efforts could result in perjury charges or be held in contempt of court.
+Almost 10% of people admitted lying to try to avoid jury duty.
+While a white lie that exaggerates your personal opinions or beliefs probably won’t get flagged, other efforts could result in perjury charges or contempt of court.

 This includes: